-Are Marigolds Poisonous To Dogs or Cats?
+Are Marigolds Poisonous to Dogs or Cats?

 On the other hand, the Tagetes species is known to create more issues for pets, particularly cats.
-This toxicity is usually relatively moderate, but it needs to be addressed swiftly if symptoms continue for more than an hour.
+Its toxicity is usually relatively moderate, but it needs to be addressed swiftly if symptoms continue for more than an hour.

 - Excessive Drooling